Tottenham lead race for Paulo Dybala free transfer in summer with Inter Milan and Barcelona also targeting Juventus star - NewsBreak

 JOIN SUN VEGAS: GET A FREE £10 BONUS WITH 100s OF GAMES TO PLAY AND NO DEPOSIT REQUIRED (Ts&Cs apply)

-As it stands, Dybala is allowed to negotiate a pre-contract agreement with clubs outside of Italy.
+As it stands, the Argentine is allowed to negotiate a pre-contract agreement with clubs outside of Italy.

-The Argentina international has been impressive this season, amassing a total of nine goals and four assists in 20 appearances as he fills the void left by Cristiano Ronaldo in Turin.
+Dybala has been impressive this season as he has amassed a total of nine goals and four assists in 20 appearances.

 Man Utd have been keeping tabs on the former Palermo star as they are facing the prospect of losing Edinson Cavani and Anthony Martial in the summer.